 - When you advise us of your TAS details, you will be sent the Deed of Agreement for signing.

 - Once this is returned and executed by the Commonwealth, you will be approved as a PALM scheme employer and can start the recruitment process.

-- Complete your recruitment request and recruitment plan by conducting and submitting valid evidence of your labour market testing activities and demonstrating there are no Australians available to undertake this work.
+- Complete your recruitment application 8 weeks pre-mobilisation, including the submission of valid evidence of your labour market testing activities, to demonstrate there are no Australians available to undertake this work.